devculi0202/design-patterns/src/com/devculi/diagrams/factory/factory-pattern.md

   - Yes!
 We do.
 It make me confuse. :3
   - With case  use ZooFactory, if the zoo want to check ability of other animal.
 We have to change code at ZooFactory(new a other animal) and change code at Zoo class as well (get this animal by name and invoke its ability)  ==> Change 2 class.

-??What happened when a other zoo also want to collect animals and check their abilities(for example: Zoo at HoChiMinh)
+??What happened when a other zoo also want to collect other animals and check their abilities(for example: Zoo at HoChiMinh)

+  => We have create a class ZooHoChiMinh and a class ZooHoChiMinhFactory

 2. How to implement the factory pattern?
 3.